wundergraph/cosmo/helm/cosmo/README.md

 helm uninstall cosmo
 ```

+> [!CAUTION]
-**Volumes might not be automatically removed, so you may need to manually remove them with `kubectl delete pvc -l release=my-release`.**
+> Volumes might not be automatically removed, so you may need to manually remove them with `kubectl delete pvc -l release=my-release`

 ## Production use